mrfito/WildTech-Visioneers/README.md

     - Turn on and off
     - Change settings
     - Upload models
-    - receive small alert from camera
+  - Receive small alert from camera
   - Analyze videos using third parties
   - Train edge models. using their own labelled videos
   - Publish frames to iNaturalist
   - Publish species occurrances
 - System: Mobile App
 - Wildlife Camera
+  - Hardware
     - physical devices
-  - ultra-low-power microcontrollers
+    - ultra-low-power microcontrollers (up to 512KB Flash)
-  - Watertight 3D Printed Enclosure
+    - watertight 3D Printed Enclosure
     - interchangeable modules including
       - optical sensors
       - IR lights
       - transceiver modules
       - batteries
+  - Software
     - triggered based on the movement of target animals
     - send a small alert message to the users via LoraWan, 3G or satellite
     - capture video footage
     - process video
     - identifies the species
-  - An API or interface that allows teams to specify hardware behavior and communicate with the cameras.
+    - An API or interface that allows Mobile app to communicate with the cameras.
 - Third party services (AI, etc)